sumtingbigwang/kimchi_is_you/devlog.md

         - Made 3 new tutorial levels.
         - Added map and pause menu level title feature.

+Jul 29
+    ATP I think the game is pretty finished.
+I don't plan to add any more major changes other than adding tutorial/hint information.
+What we did today:
+    - Added ELEVEN NEW LEVELS.
+Oh my lord.
+TS was so tedious you have no goddamn clue.
+    - Added a cool lil meta feature and a game "100%" completion screen.
+    - Implemented NOT, LEVEL, WEAK, and FLOAT words.
+    - Fixed a s**tload of bugs pertaining to those words.
+    - Fixed rule latency bugs where rules would not apply / compile until one turn after the words were made (resolved by just slapping the refreshRule function on every step, my mac didn't explode so idc it works)
+    - Added arrow/WASD key hold move functionality, and steps per second adjustment.
+Find it in the settings!
+    - Fixed a bug where level 22 was unbeatable.
+NOTE: a walkthrough of the level will probably be found in the hint section.
+This level has been modified (simplified, but hopefully still sufficiently challenging!) and is not from the BABA IS YOU original game.

 ACCREDITATIONS / DISCLAIMERS (15-112 Requirement):